Steven Sclaroff

-Steven Sclaroff is an American interior designer known for his residential and commercial interiors that blend vintage and contemporary elements.
+Steven Sclaroff (born 1964 or 1965) is an American interior designer known for his residential and commercial interiors that blend vintage and contemporary elements.
 He has designed spaces for clients including Donna Karan, Tony Kushner, and Kate Spade, and his work has appeared in such publications as The New York Times and Elle Decor.

 Early life and education

 Sclaroff began working in an antiques shop at age 12, and by 16 was selling modern and Arts and Crafts furniture to dealers at flea markets.

 He studied architecture at Carnegie Mellon University.

 Career

 In 1994, he joined Aero Studios, where he contributed to the design of Giorgio Armani's New York apartment, the Soho Grand Hotel, 60 Thompson, and the Hard Rock Hotel and Casino.

 In 1999, Sclaroff founded his eponymous design firm, and opened a retail store in 2001, initially located on Greenwich Street.
 The store later relocated to White Street in 2007.

 Notable projects

 His residential clients include Kate and Andy Spade, for whom he designed an Upper East Side apartment and a home in Southampton.
 Other clients include Edward Klein, Tony Kushner, Jason Pomeranc, and Honey Dijon.
 His commercial clients include Donna Karan, Kate Spade New York Jack Spade, Quiksilver, and 6 Columbus, a Thompson Hotel property.
 Sclaroff has designed products for Nanz Custom Hardware, Remains Lighting, and Waterworks.